Welcome to hoboR: An R package for the analysis of HOBO weather data

 Install hoboR

-First, install devtools
+First, install devtools and dependency libraries

 install.packages("devtools")